 Frequently asked questions

 During his time as a Comic Book, Children's Book, Theme Park and Animation Conceptual Artist and Writer Tim has been asked many questions, over and over again.

-Here are a few of those questions once again, with some answers.
+Here are a few of those questions once again, with answers given below.

 Where can I learn to do what you do?